 Good Mews Associate Since: 2006

 Michelle began volunteering at Good Mews in 2006.
 She started with steam cleaning cat trees and enjoyed being at the shelter so much that she moved on to working with other committees such as clean and feed, kitty buddy and adoptions.
 In 2009 she took over the role as Adoption Committee Co-Chair.
 In addition to that role, she also assists with the website (particularly the CATalog of available cats), participates in a variety of fundraising events, and serves as an administrator on the Good Mews Facebook page.
-She joined the board in 2009.
+She joined the board in 2009 and began serving as Secretary in 2018.
+She is responsible for maintaining the official records of Board meetings, compiling agendas, and recording votes and minutes.
 Michelle is a senior analyst at SITA, which is a multinational information technology company providing IT and telecommunication services to the air transport industry.
 She lives in Marietta with her feline kids.

 Senior Manager, Interactive Customer Support

 Good Mews Associate since 2017

 Jennifer was born and raised in New York in a family of animal lovers.
 She moved to Atlanta in 2001 while working for a Big 4 consulting company.
 Jennifer has 20 years experience in the Telecom industry in a variety of roles from audit to system implementation.
 As a Senior Manager in Customer Service Operations at Verizon Wireless she is focused on interactive customer support.
 In 2017 she received an award for Customer Service Leadership for her role in implementation and ongoing management of an enterprise-wide application that brings significant cost savings to the company.

 Jennifer holds a Bachelor’s degree in Business Administration with concentrations in marketing and management information systems.
 She is also a Certified Usability Analyst through Human Factors International.